EranMani/Mathematics-For-Game-Development/Assets/ReadMe.txt

 						X & MASK = 0011001|11000|0101
 						Then we need to shift to the right so -- A = (X & MaskA) >> 9

+* Bit toggling - To do that we can use the XOR (^) bitwise operator.
+It will look at all things together and as long as only one of them is true, you get a true.
+If both of them are true, you get a false.
+If both of them are false then you get false.
+				 Example:
+					attributes = 00010010
+					magic =      00010000
+					fly =        00000010

+					attributes ^= magic
+					attributes = 00000010

+					attributes ^= fly
+					attributes = 00000000

+					attributes ^= magic
+					attributes = 00010000